mailsyed078/climate-change-Prediction/README.md

 # climate-change-Prediction
-The time series analysis has been to forecast the temperature in ahead years.
-The model has been developed and found to be effective
+The time series analysis such as ARIMA , SARIMAX, is used to predict the climate change across the globe.